Apple has few incentives to start making iPhones in U.S., despite Trump's trade war with China

 Apple didn't respond to a request for comment Wednesday.
 The Cupertino, California, company has yet to publicly discuss its response to Trump’s tariffs on China, but the topic may come up on May 1 when Apple CEO Tim Cook is scheduled to field questions from analysts during a quarterly conference call to discuss the company’s financial results and strategy.

-And there is no doubt the China tariffs will be a hot-button issue given Apple’s stock price has dropped by nearly 20% and lowered the company’s market value by $600 billion since Trump began increasing them on April 2.
+And there is no doubt the China tariffs will be a hot-button issue given Apple’s stock price has dropped by 15% and lowered the company’s market value by $500 billion since Trump began increasing them on April 2.

 If the tariffs hold, Apple is widely expected to eventually raise the prices on iPhones and other popular products because the Silicon Valley’s supply chain is so heavily concentrated in China, India and other overseas markets caught in the crossfire of the escalating trade war.